LionelDraghi/bbt/docs/bbt_help.md

    -v   | --verbose
    -q   | --quiet          : no message unless error,
-                             Warning are also ignored -o   | --output file.md : create an md file with tests results that index all scenarios run.
+                             Warning are also ignored -o   | --output file.md : create an md file with test results that index all scenarios run.
                              This file will contains the normal bbt output, whatever are the verbosity settings (-q, -v, etc.)